Dan84/ClientSense_Rails/README.md

-# Ruby on Rails Assignment: sample application
+# Ruby on Rails Project: sample application

-    This is a college assignment for Web Server Programming By Daniel Kehoe
+    This is a college project for Software Systems Development 4th Year By Daniel Kehoe